Turtle Thursday – Guest Bighorn Sheep – Photography

 Liked by 1 person

-• Sarah Ferguson Says:
+• Sarah Ferguson and Choppy's avatar Sarah Ferguson Says:

 No, definitely not much living there – it is stark and beautiful out that way.
 And I shall continue to remain jealous of you seeing the sheep.
 And continue to attempt to see them when I am out west.